PM Modi conferred with Grand Cross of the Order of Honour by Greek President

 “A special honour reflecting the strength of India-Greece partnership.
 PM @narendramodi conferred with Grand Cross of the Order of Honour by @PresidencyGR Katerina N. Sakellaropoulou,” tweeted Spokesperson of Ministry of External Affairs, Arindam Bagchi.

-Prime Minsiter Narendra Modi also held delegation-level talks with his Greek counterpart Prime Minister Kyriakos Mitsotakis.
+Prime Minister Narendra Modi also held delegation-level talks with his Greek counterpart Prime Minister Kyriakos Mitsotakis.

 The Order of Honour was established in 1975.
 The head of goddess Athena is depicted on the front side of the Star with the inscription “Only The Righteous Should Be Honoured”.